Virtual network integration for Azure services

 Service endpoints for Azure services

 Some Azure services can't be deployed in virtual networks.
 You can restrict access to some of the service resources to only specific virtual network subnets, if you choose, by enabling a virtual network service endpoint.
-Learn more about virtual network service endpoints.
+Learn more about virtual network service endpoints, and the services that endpoints can be enabled for.

 Virtual network integration across multiple Azure services